-9. EQUALITY AND HEALTH IMPLICATIONS Please select one of the options below.
+9. EQUALITY AND HEALTH IMPLICATIONS

+Please select one of the options below.
 Where appropriate please include the hyperlink to the EIA.
-Option 1 Option 2 $\boxtimes$ In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.
-Option 3 In determining this matter the Executive Board members need to consider the EIA associated with this item in advance of making the decision. (insert EIA attachment)
+Option 1 Option 2 In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.
+Option 3 In determining this matter the Executive Board members need to consider the EIA associated with this item in advance of making the decision. (insert EIA attachment) 10.
+CONSULTATIONS Providers have been consulted through provider meetings and meetings with individual organisations.
+Providers have been written to with details of proposed uplifts.
+Feedback has been limited with one residential provider and two supported living providers querying the sufficiency of the uplifts.
+As a result of feedback received, it is now recommended that the residential 4.34% uplift will be applied across all placement types (a lower rate of 2.9% had been anticipated for standard residential placements).
+As for supported living, the recommendation is now that the 4% increase will also be applied to night time rates as well as daytime rates.
+Individual work on rates will continue with the provider who has queries about sustainability.
+11 STATEMENT OF CO 11.
+STATEMENT OF COMPLIANCE The recommendations are made further to advice from the Monitoring Officer and the Section 151 Officer has confirmed that they do not incur unlawful expenditure.

-10. CONSULTATIONS

-Providers have been consulted through regular interface meetings and meetings with individual organisations.
-Care homes have also been emailed with details of the new proposed rates.
-Feedback to the latter has been received from one provider.

-11. STATEMENT OF COMPLIANCE

-The recommendations are made further to advice from the Monitoring Officer and the Section 151 Officer has confirmed that they do not incur unlawful expenditure.
 They are also compliant with equality legislation and an equality analysis and impact assessment has been considered.
 The recommendations reflect the core principles of good governance set out in the Council's Code of Corporate Governance.

-12. DECLARATION OF INTEREST

-All Declarations of Interest of any Executive Member consulted and note of any dispensation granted by the Chief Executive will be recorded in the Summary of Decisions published on the day following the meeting.
+12. DECLARATION OF INTEREST All Declarations of Interest of any Executive Member consulted and note of any dispensation granted by the Chief Executive will be recorded in the Summary of Decisions published on the day following the meeting.
+VERSION: 4.0 Mike Banks, Head of Strategic Commissioning CONTACT OFFICER: CONTROL OFFICER.
+Zoe Evans, Head of Service, Finance DATE: 11 March 2020 BACKGROUND PAPER:

-VERSION: 1.0

-CONTACT OFFICER: Mike Banks, Head of Strategic Commissioning

-Zoe Evans, Head of Service, Finance

-DATE: 13 March 2019

-BACKGROUND

-PAPER: